StreamlineD3/StreamlineD3/README.md

 ### Index.js

-NOTE: because our library uses load balancing through Node clusters on the back end to support scaling and optimal performance, it is important for you to NOT make a traditional server using Node or Express.
-The functionality for an Express server is already set up for you and no worries, you can still customize it.
-Follow the instructions below for more info.
+NOTE: This version of our library does not have Node Clusters implemented in case you want to use another approach.
+If you would like to use the version that uses load balancing through Node clusters on the back end to support scaling and optimal performance, you can find it [here](https://github.com/StreamlineD3/StreamlineD3-Redis).

 1. In your index.js file require our library:
 ```